IdleMuse/helios/user/pages/02.orgs/01.helios-heavy-industries/default.md

 ### Notable holdings

 At game start, HHI control three of the five 'large moons' around Meru - the three largest, Meru II, Meru III, and Meru IV.
+These moons are rich, abundant in minerals, and popular in tourism.

 They own several capital ships, the largest of which is the _Meru Hephaestus_, a massive mobile stardock, capable of construction new ships on-board, a unique achievement to date.

 ### Vocabulary
 The Org Council of Helios Heavy Industries is known as the **Ruling Council**